SeqSEE/Hera/README.md

 - usage: removeadmin <user>
   ^setowner - sets a user as the owner of a ticket
 - usage: ^setowner <user>
+  ^settopic - sets the name of a ticket channel
+- usage: ^settopic <topic>
 ```